Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Contrary to the building experience programming <ins>disperses the classical figure of the architect</ins> allowing and demanding from **everybody** to **efficiently** <mark>zoom IN</mark> implementation details and <mark>zoom OUT</mark> concepts (up to top architecture).<sup>🔎</sup>

 > **This assumes neither parity nor full inside of each technology and methodology.**&#8287;
-> The bigger the project, the bigger the vertical↕️ and horizontal↔️ and offsets of team members according to skills, talents, experience, and preferences with or without roles exchange.\
+> The bigger the project, the bigger the vertical&varr; and horizontal&harr; offsets of team members according to skills, talents, experience, and preferences with or without roles exchange.
-> &nbsp;
-> ( ↕️ between coding and design; ↔️ within the technologies stack)
+> <div align="center">( &varr; between coding and design; &harr; within the technologies stack)</div>

 <details><summary><ins>&nbsp;"Architect" is often an alias or umbrella term for good known roles and duties:&nbsp;</ins> ➡️</summary>